Post-Baccalaureate Certificate Program for Initial Teacher License in Moderate Disabilities

 To access online information about the program, including the application and admission requirements, please go to www.worcester.edu/graduate.

 MA Department of Elementary and Secondary Education information: www.doe.mass.edu, www.mtel.nesinc.com

 The Initial Licensure Program Requirements

 This program leading to an initial licensure in Moderate Disabilities (P-8 or 5-12), is a 21 credit, non-degree program.
 It consists of 18 credits of course work and a full time, three-credit practicum or practicum equivalent.
-Students who already have SEI endorsement are waived from 3 credits in ED-909 and only have to complete a total of 18 credits.
+Candidates who have the SEI endorsement from the Massachusetts Department of Elementary and Secondary Education (DESE), are waived from taking ED-909 (3 credits) and only have to complete a total of 18 credits.

 The program is designed so that candidates may complete it in a 12-18 month period while working in a school setting.

 |ED-923||Development and Implementation of an Individualized Education Plan||3|